chipster/chipster-openshift/k3s/backup-to-s3.md

 kubectl logs deployment/backup --follow
 ```

-Open the admin view by logging to Chipster as username `admin`, click `Admin` from the top navigation bar.
-Select the `Maintenance` section from the left and click the button which start a new backup of the session-db.
+Select the `Maintenance` section of the in the [admin view](README.md#Admin-view) and click the button which start a new backup of the session-db.
 Check the logs of the backup service to see that it worked.
 The backup service will create a new database backup every night from now on.

 ## Backup file-storage files to S3